Registry of Ollier Disease and Maffucci Syndrome

 - Detailed Description

-The common way to collect patient information is frequently chaotic and inconvenient (sometimes even unsafe), particularly when dealing with rare diseases.
-The need to simplify the diagnostic process and to overcome the difficulties of data storage and analysis, suggested in 2013 to implement the Registry of Ollier Disease and Maffucci Syndrome (ROM).
+The traditional method of collecting patient information is often chaotic, inconvenient and sometimes even unsafe, particularly when dealing with rare diseases.
+In 2017, the need to simplify the diagnostic process and to overcome the difficulties of data storage and analysis, led to the suggestion of implementing the Registry of Ollier Disease and Maffucci Syndrome (ROM).

-Surgeries: this section contains information on the surgeries type, the age of the patients, the site/localization of the procedures, etc.
+* Surgeries: this section contains information on the type of surgeries, the age of the patients, the site/localization of the procedures, etc.

-Documents: this repository is allowed to store all type of documents (radiological reports, imaging, consents, clinical reports, etc.) Consents: this section comprises a complete overview of all collected consents, including the date of collection.
+* Documents: this repository allow us to store all types of documents (radiological reports, imaging, consents, clinical reports, etc.);

 Recruitment & Eligibility